aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

 ```
    :::::tabs{variant="container"}
 	::::tab{id="cloud9" label="Cloud9"}
-      1. Let's create the change set of type `UPDATE` to remove the resource `SNSTopic1` from the stack by using the following command.
+      1. Let's create the change set of type `UPDATE` to remove the resource `SNSTopic1` from the stack by using the following AWS CLI command.
 Provide a name for the stack as `resource-importing` and for the change set name use `resource-import-change-set`, Specify the parameter values for `Topic2Name` to `Topic2`.
       :::code{language=shell showLineNumbers=false showCopyAction=true}
       aws cloudformation create-change-set \
         --stack-name resource-importing \